Kansas City Royals

 The Kansas City Royals were one of four expansion teams to join Major League Baseball in 1969.
 The other clubs to enter the league at the same time as Kansas City were the Montreal Expos, San Diego Padres and Seattle Pilots.
 The Royals haven't changed cities or team names since they were formed and have played in the American League for their entire history.

 The Royals play their homes at Kauffman Stadium, which opened in 1973.
 Despite the park's age, it doesn't give the impression of an old park.
 After undergoing a newsworthy $250-million renovation between 2007 and 2009, Kauffman has been brought up to par and is generally well regarded among present-day baseball fans.
 The park's most notable features are its elaborate fountains and scoreboard shaped like the Royals logo.
 The park seats 37,903 fans, making it the fifth-smallest park in baseball, behind Tampa Bay, Oakland, Miami and Boston.

-One World Series Championship
+Two World Series Championships

 Kansas City Royals Roster

 George Brett, one of the greatest hitters of all time, is the only former Royals player enshrined in the Baseball Hall of Fame wearing the Kansas City cap.
 Other hall of famers who spent time in Kansas City include Orlando Cepeda, Joe Gordon, Whitey Herzog, Harmon Killebrew, Bob Lemon and Gaylord Perry.
 In 2013, the Royals had their best season since 1989, led by a roster that included James Shields, Alex Gordon, Billy Butler and Eric Hosmer.